 Mediabrands Worldwide, Inc.

 Mediabrands Worldwide, Inc. (“Mediabrands”) respects your concerns about privacy.
 Mediabrands participates in the EU-U.S. and Swiss-U.S. Privacy Shield frameworks (collectively, the “Privacy Shield”) issued by the U.S. Department of Commerce.
-Mediabrands commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the EU and Switzerland in reliance on the Privacy Shield in connection with (1) the Mediabrands website (www.ipgmediabrands.com), (2) Personal Data Mediabrands’ business unit known as Mediabrands Data & Technology (“MBD&T”) receives in connection with its relationships with its Clients, vendors and service providers, and (3) the services offered by MBD&T. This Policy describes how Mediabrands implements the Privacy Shield Principles for this Consumer Personal Data.
+Mediabrands commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the EU, UK and Switzerland in reliance on the Privacy Shield in connection with (1) the Mediabrands website (www.ipgmediabrands.com), (2) Personal Data Mediabrands’ business unit known as Mediabrands Data & Technology (“MBD&T”) receives in connection with its relationships with its Clients, vendors and service providers, and (3) the services offered by MBD&T. This Policy describes how Mediabrands implements the Privacy Shield Principles for this Consumer Personal Data.

 For purpose of this policy: